 Related chemicals: propylene glycol and other chemicals containing the letters “eth” (e.g., polyETHylene glycol).

-That’s enough to get you started, there’s too many names to learn anyway, I actually walked around with a sheet full of chemicals, and to my disappointment, only one or two brands were actually “natural” (e.g. The Organic Pharmacy), but there are still a few that are pretty good.
+That’s enough to get you started, there are too many names to learn anyway.
+I actually walked around with a sheet full of chemicals, and to my disappointment, only one or two brands were actually “natural” (e.g. Avalon Organics), but there are still a few that are pretty good.

-Also, I cant not mention the impact that beauty products and cleaning products have on the environment.
+Also, I can’t avoid mentioning the impact that beauty products and cleaning products have on the environment.
 All of those toxins get washed down the sink and go straight to the rivers and oceans, where they affect the local flora and fauna.
-And then we wonder why the local lake’s goldfish have mutated!! *sigh*
+And then we wonder why the local lake’s goldfish have mutated…